 If you are a group or individual working to improve the health of Whakatū Nelson’s environment, you may be eligible for an Environmental Grant.

-Funding of up to $20,000 is available per project in any one year, however, applicants should note that there are limited funds available.
-Support can be in the form of money, professional ecological advice, and/or native plants.
+Funding of up to $20,000 is available per project in any one year.
+However, applicants should note that there are limited funds available and aside from projects mitigating erosion, applications up to $5,000 are more likely to be successful.

 • Projects that restore riparian margins or wetlands.